 Continue to maintain the requirements that limit user configuration of regulatory domain to ensure users do not choose a domain that lacks dynamic frequency selection sharing technology.

-Refrain from adopting alternative approaches that are costly, increase uncertainty, or harm devices’ ability to operate – i.e., geolocational databases, more restrictive unwanted emissions requirements or frequency separation.
+There are many approaches to enabling spectrum sharing.
+This includes spectrum sensing (e. g.
+DFS), geolocation database, beaconing to enable sharing with the primary users in these bands Refrain from adopting alternative approaches that are costly, increase uncertainty, or harm devices’ ability to operate – i.e., geolocational databases, more restrictive unwanted emissions requirements or frequency separation.
 The rule changes proposed above, or already in use as staff guidance, fully address the interference issues seen to date with Terminal Doppler Weather Radars.

 Adopt the following rule changes as soon as possible: